risgk/otokabe/README.md

-# otokabe
+# Firmware for OTOKABE

-Firmware for OTOKABE
+- Sketch for Arduino Mega 2560